AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 BFF (Back end for frontend pattern)

-## Table of contents
+# Table of contents

-Benefits of using the BFF pattern
+1. Benefits of using the BFF pattern

-1. Prerequisites
+2. Prerequisites
-2. What's Terraform
+3. What's Terraform
-3. Installing Terraform
+4. Installing Terraform
-4. Installing Azure CLI
+5. Installing Azure CLI
-5. Authenticating with Azure CLI
+6. Authenticating with Azure CLI
-6. Create a Service Principal
+7. Create a Service Principal
-7. Set your environment variables
+8. Set your environment variables
-8. Initialize Terraform
+9 Initialize Terraform
-9. Write configuration
+10. Write configuration
-10. Conclusion
+11. Conclusion

-## 1. Benefits of using the BFF pattern
+# Benefits of using the BFF pattern

-A software company might use the Backend for Frontends (BFF) pattern by tailoring data and functionalities to each specific UI, BFF can lead to a more optimized and user-friendly experience for different user groups.
+A software company might use the Backend for Frontends (BFF) pattern by tailoring data and functionalities to each specific UI(desktop vs mobile), BFF can lead to a more optimized and user-friendly experience for different user groups.
+It allows to have a backend for each frontend, hence the name BFF.

-## 2. Prerequisites
+# Prerequisites

 1. An Azure subscription
 2. Terraform installed

-## 3. What's Terraform?
+# What's Terraform?

 Infrastructure as Code (IaC) tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

+A simple

-## 4. Installing Terraform
+# Installing Terraform

 To install Terraform, find the [appropriate package for your system](https://developer.hashicorp.com/terraform/install) and download it as a zip archive.